Bitcoin Mining Hardware Reviews & Comparison

 While you can find a wide variety of miners on the market, it’s highly recommended to use the latest models out there since they will give you the best return on investment.
 Here’s a short overview of the top miners around.

-This 7nm miner deployed in March 2019 is Bitmain’s flagship miner.
-The miner can reach 62 Th/s, with a power consumption of around 2790 Watts.
-The miner has two modes – normal and Pro.
-You can read my full S17 review here.
+This 7nm miner deployed in March 2019 is Bitmain’s popular and proven miner.
+The miner can reach 68 Th/s, with a power consumption of around 2680 Watts.
+It is still able to compete with it’s newer adversaries – if acquired for the right price.

 I compared the leading miners against one another in our Bitcoin mining calculator.
-For electricity costs I used $0.12 which is high, just to get a better idea of how important low electricity costs are for profitable mining.
+For electricity costs I used $0.67, which is the average industrial electrical rate in the US.
+For sake of comparison, the average consumer electricity price for the world is $0.12.
+This rate gives a better idea of how important low electricity costs are for profitable mining.

+Calculations are done according to June 2020 values.
+The Bitcoin price at the time of calculation was $9500 and the Difficulty was 15466098935555.
 For pool fees I used the standard 2% fee that can be found on most pools.
-Calculations are done according to June 2019 values.

 I compared the results after 1 month of mining since mining stats such as Bitcoin price and difficulty change frequently, so using the same results for the course of a year would be unrealistic.

-Keep in mind that the example above doesn’t include hardware costs.
+It’s clear that when it comes to efficiency, the T19 is no match for the other miners on this comparison – but keep in mind that the examples above don’t include hardware costs.
 In order to get a clear profit calculation you have to factor that in (the mining calc has a field for that as well).

 The reason I don’t include prices in this article is because these miners tend to sell out pretty fast, and most of the time people buy them on second hand markets such as eBay or Amazon, so prices can vary a lot.